 Below is the annotated text of the Button Men rulebook.
+You can download the full PDF here.
 Following the basic rules, you will find all the extra rules you might come across in licensed expansions.
 There is also a quick reference table for the ranges of various Swing Dice.
 However, we disavow any knowledge of the rules for the Winslow, and are sorry we even mentioned it here.

 Multiplayer variants and tournament formats are coming soon.